 Alcohol and the liver

-With the exception of the brain, the liver is the most complex organ in the body.
+The liver is one of the most complex organs in the body.

 Its functions include:

 - filtering toxins from the blood